onflow/fcl-js/docs/reference/interaction-templates.md

 ## For Wallets

 Wallets can use Interaction Templates to:
-- Render internationalized human readable information about a transaction to their users during signing
+- Display internationalized human readable information about a transaction to their users during signing
 - Verify the dependencies of an Interaction Template have not changed since when the Interaction Template was created
 - Using Interaction Template Audits, gain confidence in the correctness and safety of an Interaction Template and it's underlying transaction

 When recieving a transaction to sign, wallets can query for an Interaction Template that corresponds to it.

-Flow operates an "Interaction Template Service" which wallets can use to query for Interaction Templates.
-Anyone can run an "Interaction Template Service" and wallets can choose to query from any of them.
+Flow operates an "Interaction Template Discovery Service" which wallets can use to query for Interaction Templates.
+Anyone can run an "Interaction Template Discovery Service" and wallets can choose to query from any of them.

 ```javascript
 const cadence = cadenceFromTransactionToSign